 When you are applying for scholarships to help with your college educational expenses, a good essay and/or resume is a critical part of your application.
-Most applicants can flaunt membership in clubs and sports, but the essay is one place where you can set yourself apart from other students.
+Many applicants can advertise membership in clubs and sports, but the essay is one place where you can set yourself apart from other students.

 An efficient and precise resume is also a perfect way to express your individuality.

-- Show that you have put as much into your writing as you would expect the scholarship committee to put into reviewing your application.
+- Display that you have put as much into your writing as you would expect the scholarship committee to put into reviewing your application.

-- Tell WHY you are special, or WHY you are involved in a particular organization, or WHY you have chosen your major.
+- Tell WHY you are unique, WHY you are involved in a particular organization, or WHY you have chosen your major;